How Loyalty Programs Boost Dining & Entertainment Sales

 - Make sure to have a reporting structure in place to track reward redemptions and completed cards.

-- Take a look at program “sign ups” that require shoppers to fill out a form to participate.
+- Look at program sign-ups that require shoppers to fill out a form to participate.

-- Having this information allows you to create a strong customer database that you can utilize to market to further.
+- Having this information enables you to create a strong customer database for future marketing opportunities.

 - Research your competitors.

-- What are they doing and analyze what is working for them and what you can do different or better.
-Come up with ways to facilitate this.
+- What are they doing well and what can you do different or better?

 - Mobile options for rewards programs are great, if possible, but not critical.